Helen Toner

-Helen Toner is an Australian researcher, and the interim executive director at Georgetown’s Center for Security and Emerging Technology.
+Helen Toner (born 1992) is an Australian researcher, and the interim executive director at Georgetown’s Center for Security and Emerging Technology.
 She was a board member of OpenAI when CEO Sam Altman was fired.

 In 2024, TIME magazine listed Toner among 100 most influential people in AI.

 Early life and education

 Toner was born in 1992 in Melbourne, Australia to two doctors.
 She graduated from the University of Melbourne in 2014 with a B.Sc. in Chemical Engineering.
 She participated in UN Youth, an organization that provides student engagement in international diplomacy simulations.
 She was introduced to the effective altruism movement while a university student in Melbourne.
-In 2018, she spent nine months in Beijing studying Chinese and working as a research affiliate on AI and defense for Oxford University's Center for the Governance of AI.
+In 2018, she spent nine months in Beijing studying Chinese and working as a research affiliate on AI and defense for Oxford University's Centre for the Governance of AI.
 From 2019 to 2021, she attended the Walsh School of Foreign Service at Georgetown University in Washington, D.C. and graduated with an M.A. in security studies.